Dunkirk – ‘Operation Dynamo’

-Day Two and Three: We go to La Paradis, scene of one of the SS massacre sites.
+Day Two: We go to La Paradis, scene of one of the SS massacre sites.
 From here we visit Cassel which was gallantly defended by battalions of the Ox & Bucks and Gloucester regiments to stop the advancing Germans.
-A packed lunch is taken here before we move on to Wormoult and the site where the 100 captured Warwicks were put in a barn and grenades were tossed in with them by the SS.
+A packed lunch is taken here (included in the price) before we move on to Wormoult and the site where the 100 captured Warwicks were put in a barn and grenades were tossed in with them by the SS.

 We then follow the escape corridor back to Bergues and look at the town and the site of the VC action by Captain Andrews of the East Lancs and the stand by a company of the Coldstream Guards commanded by Lt Jimmy Langley which took place on the canal bank leading east from the town.
 We then make our way back to Ypres via Dixmude where bridges were blown to stop the advancing German army.